Greek Landmarks Off the Beaten Path to Visit

 Outside Lefkada Town on the western side, a long expanse of beach from Lefkada-Gyra to Agios Giannis has derelict windmills reminiscent of Mykonos windmills.

-Greek Landmarks Off the Beaten Path in Peloponnese
+Greek Landmarks Off the Beaten Path: Peloponnese

 The ultimate Greek landmar off the beaten path, the Mycenean site of Mycenae and the main stone road once inside the Lion Gates